 A 2020 meta-analysis of 96 randomized evaluations of tutoring programs showed that tutoring results in impressive learning gains for students.
 Eighty-seven percent of evaluated programs improved academic outcomes, most by the equivalent of receiving an additional half year of school.
 In the wake of the Covid-19 pandemic, policymakers have turned to this research to inform policies to combat unfinished learning.
 In July 2022, the Biden-Harris Administration cited the meta-analysis when announcing a national effort to increase access to high-quality tutoring in 2022 and again in 2024 when releasing their Improving Student Achievement Agenda.
-The state government of California drew on this rigorous evidence when it passed Assembly Bill 86, allocating US$4.6 billion for expanded learning opportunities to help students catch up.
-This bill allots funding for tutoring, including US$460 million specifically to hire paraprofessional tutors.
+The state government of California drew on this rigorous evidence when it passed Assembly Bill 86, allocating $4.6 billion for expanded learning opportunities to help students catch up.

 The Covid-19 pandemic has resulted in widespread unfinished learning in the United States.